GoogleCloudPlatform/cloud-foundation-fabric/blueprints/third-party-solutions/f5-bigip/f5-bigip-ha-active-deployment/README.md

 ## Apply this blueprint

+- If you're leveraging an existing project, make sure you have the roles to attach service accounts and log into VMs (typically, `roles/iam.serviceAccountUser`).
 - Register an F5 BigIP-VE license or apply for an F5 BigIP-VE trial license.
 - Substitute the default values for each F5 instance in the `instance_dedicated_config` variable.
 - Substitute the [default public key](data/my_key.pub) in the `data` folder with your own public key.
 This should automatically grant you SSH access.